whitneyburton/portfolios/templates/BEM2_template.md

 What did you learn from your independent projects?

-What did you learn from your paired projects?
+What did you learn from your paired/group projects?

 ## Community